BiosBoy/mern-app/README.md

 Full-stack App, clear builded on MongoDB-Express-React-NodeJSs-stack for storage security info of employers.
 Created with ✔️ authentication and 🏰 session storage.
 You can find the live version there: https://mern-app-sviatkuzh.herokuapp.com/

 V.1.0 Currently has a problem with Heroku server implemenions, app may crash.
 Please, clone this .git and start App localy for real tests.
+Script to start -> `yarn start-dev` or `npm run start-dev`.

 # V.1.0
  - Created MongoDB storage and integrated with Express;